Anushreejindal/Retail_Performance_Analysis/README.md

 ## 📌 Objective

-To perform an end-to-end business performance analysis on retail data by evaluating sales, profit, discount patterns, and shipping methods.
-The goal is to identify inefficiencies and recommend strategies to improve profitability by reducing losses and enhancing operational effectiveness.
+To conduct an end-to-end analytical assessment of retail business performance by examining sales, profitability, discounting behavior, and shipping dynamics.
+The analysis aims to identify inefficiencies, uncover loss-driving factors, and generate data-driven recommendations to optimize profit margins, minimize losses, and improve overall operational efficiency.

 ## 🧾 Understanding the Dataset
 ### 🚚 Ship Mode